vega/altair/doc/user_guide/transform/window.rst

 Here, the number of movies should be counted.

 There are many aggregation functions built into Altair.
-As well as those given in :ref:`encoding-aggregates`, we can use the following within window field definitions:
+As well as those given in :ref:`agg-func-table`, we can use the following within window field definitions:

 ============  =========  =========================================================================================================================================================================================================================================================================================================================
 Aggregate     Parameter  Description